Warp Bridge Sampling: The Next Generation: The Basics of Warp Bridge Sampling

 Bridge sampling \citep{bennett1976efficient,meng1996simulating} estimates the ratio of the normalizing constants of two unnormalized densities by leveraging the overlap between the two densities.
-Therefore, any method that can increase this overlap has the potential of reducing the MC error.
-The warp bridge sampling of \cite{meng2002warp} explored this idea by transforming the simulated data so that the densities of the transformed data have substantially more overlap.
+Any method that can increase this overlap has the potential to reduce the MC error.
+The warp bridge sampling of \cite{meng2002warp} explored this idea by transforming the original MC draws so that the densities of the transformed draws have substantially more overlap.